kolide/launcher/README.md

 To learn more about using `package-builder` to package and deploy osquery, check out the [documentation](./docs/package-builder.md).

-## Kolide Cloud
+## Kolide K2

 Want to go directly to insights?
 Not sure how to package Launcher or manage your Fleet?

-Try our [osquery SaaS platform](https://kolide.com/?utm_source=oss&utm_medium=readme&utm_campaign=launcher) providing insights, alerting, fleet management and user-driven security tools.
+Try our [osquery SaaS platform](https://kolide.com/?utm_source=oss&utm_medium=readme&utm_campaign=launcher) providing insights, alerting, fleet management and user-focused security tools.
 We also support advanced aggregation of osquery results for power users.
-Get started immediately, with your 30-day free trial [today](https://kolide.com/signup?utm_source=oss&utm_medium=readme&utm_campaign=launcher).
+Get started immediately, with your 14-day free trial [today](https://kolide.com/signup?utm_source=oss&utm_medium=readme&utm_campaign=launcher).
 Launcher packages customized for your organization can be downloaded in-app after signup.